RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Monthly-Meetups.md

 - Summary and appriciate the guest.
 - Feedback Polls

 ## Please record Meetup video so we can upload it on Youtube.
+> SOMETIME YOU'll see auidio issue so i request leaders to test it by recording a small conversation.

 -----------------------------

 ## Checklist

+   ## Before the EVENT
-	1. Team : DONE/Progress
+	1. Team Time and Guest time: DONE/Progress
-	2. Guest Lists : DONE/Progress
+	2. Guest Lists  and invite them : DONE/Progress
 	3. Setting up platform to host events : DONE/Progress
-	4. Training Team and assigning Task : (Keep improving and automating)
+	4. Be comfertable with google meet paltform and make it intractive: (Keep improving and automating)
-	5. Marketing strategy : Work in progress/DONE

     Thankyou NOTE, picture & Slide on Social media platform.

+   ## After the Event
+	- Feedback for members and ask to tag on social media platform.
+	- Send a Thankyou Note to Guest speaker
+	- Send Slide to Chapter group and cross check the audio & upload it to youtube.
-    Thankyou Email from RESETHACKER community to Guest and certificate.
+	- Thankyou Email from RESETHACKER chapter email to Guest speaker and attach certificate.
+	- Don't forget to put resethackerofficial@gmail.com in CC.